OldManTristan/tah-abfalter/README.md

 # Token Action HUD for abfalter
-This is a companion module to [Token Action HUD](https://foundryvtt.com/packages/token-action-hud-core) for [Anima Beyound Fantasy Altered](https://foundryvtt.com/packages/abfalter)
+This is a companion module to [Token Action HUD](https://foundryvtt.com/packages/token-action-hud-core) for the [Anima Beyound Fantasy Altered](https://foundryvtt.com/packages/abfalter) system.